-Upon consummation of the Loan Transaction, we will be obligated to make monthly interest payments on the outstanding principal amount in addition to monthly principal payments.
+Upon consummation of the Loan Transaction, we expect to be obligated to make monthly interest payments on the outstanding principal amount in addition to monthly principal payments.
 From and after consummation of the Loan Transaction, the level of our indebtedness could affect us by: making it more difficult to obtain additional financing for working capital, capital expenditures, debt service requirements or other purposes; shortening the duration of available revolving credit because lenders may seek to avoid conflicting maturity dates; constraining our ability to react quickly in an unfavorable economic climate or to changes in our business or the pharmaceutical industry; or potentially requiring the dedication of substantial amounts to service the repayment of outstanding debt, including periodic interest payments, thereby reducing the amount of cash available for other purposes.
-In addition, the Loan Agreement (as defined in "The Rights Offering-Simultaneous Loan Transaction") contains customary covenants which could impact our ability to obtain additional financing and restrict our flexibility in carrying out our business strategy.
+In addition, the loan agreement entered into in connection with the Loan Transaction (the "Loan Agreement") will likely contain customary covenants which could impact our ability to obtain additional financing and restrict our flexibility in carrying out our business strategy.

-Our indebtedness under the Loan Agreement will be secured by a first priority lien on all of our existing and after-acquired property.
-If we default on our obligations under the Loan Agreement, our lender could foreclose on our assets.
+We expect that our indebtedness under the Loan Agreement will be secured by a first priority lien on all of our existing and after-acquired property.
+In that case, if we default on our obligations under the Loan Agreement, our lender could foreclose on our assets.